We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 What Causes Fruit Flies?

-Keep in mind that fruit flies can be a concern year-round.
+Keep in mind that fruit flies thrive at room temperature, so they’ll continue reproducing in air-conditioned homes where a steady temperature can encourage them to breed.
 It’s most common for them to pop up in late summer and early fall, so you should be attentive around August, September and October.
-These months are the most popular due to harvest season.
+These months are the most popular due to the harvest season, when ripe fruit may come from the store with a few eggs already hidden on them.

 Thankfully, you have several options to get rid of fruit flies permanently.